System of equations and staggered solution algorithm for immiscible two-phase flow coupled with linear poromechanics: Continuous galerkin formulation for the poromechanics model

-To simplify the computations, \eqref{pthree} is recast in compact engineering notation (see \citet{ref31}) wherein stresses $\boldsymbol{\sigma}$, strains $\boldsymbol{\epsilon}$ and identity tensor $\mathbf{I}$ are represented as vectors and fourth order tensor $\mathbb{D}$ is represented as a second order tensor.
+where $\mathbf{K}$ and $\mathbf{F}$ are refered to as the global stiffness matrix and force vector respectively.
+To simplify the computations, \eqref{poroeq1} is recast in compact engineering notation~\cite{ref31} wherein stresses $\boldsymbol{\sigma}$, strains $\boldsymbol{\epsilon}$ and identity tensor $\mathbf{I}$ are represented as vectors and fourth order tensor $\mathbb{D}$ is represented as a second order tensor given by

+where $\lambda$ is the Lame parameter corresponding to the drained response of the porous specimen and $G$ is the shear modulus of porous specimen.
 The matrices $\mathbf{N}$ and $\mathbf{B}$ are also recast appropriately.